IHE/ITI.Topologies/topologies.md

 To accommodate the need to represent this in an mCSD directory, we propose introducing distinct federation codes for each IHE integration profile to which federation across a network might apply, and for anticipated non-IHE standards.
 The resulting Value-Set should be extensible to allow for deployments to implement protocols not anticipated by IHE.

+### Normative Requirements Consistent With This Guidance

+This white paper proposes strategies that can be used to manage a complex, multi-layered network and represent it in a centralized directory, with the mCSD integration profile being the basis of the directory used in examples.
+It would be potentially useful for IHE's suite of integration profiles to specify normative, testable requirements for implementations to align with.
+Such requirements might take the form of either content profiles on the mCSD directory contents and optional endpoint discovery requirements for Care Services Selective Consumer actors.

 ### Additional Targeting Capabilities in Cross Community Profiles

 The use cases and examples in this paper assume and/or imply that when a data consumer is searching for and requesting data from a data provider, it is generally interested in casting a wide net and thus receiving data from all available data providers.